hawksley/webVR-boilerplate/README.md

   - enter "about:config" into your address bar
   - use the search tool to find "vr"
   - then set "dom.vr.enabled" to "true"
-3. Edit myWebVR.js in the webVR-boilerplate/js folder to create your scene.
+3. Edit demoWebVR.js in the webVR-boilerplate/js folder to create your scene.
   - It has some sample code already to get you started
   - We assume that you will use three.js, a wrapper around webGL to create your VR project.
       You can find some great docs for three.js here: http://threejs.org/docs/
   - Always Remember: Google is your friend!
+3a.
+OR change index.html to point at blankWebVR.js in the webVR-boilerplate/js folder and create your scene from scratch
+  - blankWebVR.js contains no sample code, but you can always cross reference demoWebVR.js if you would like some

 Bonus: Set up your computer to serve up your website to localhost, this allows you to do things like experiment with image and video textures and test-run your stuff on your mobile device.
 The fastest and simplest is probably python simple server (default port is 8000):